 To obtain the FCA approval, pursuant to the UK Financial Services and Markets Act 2000, as amended, Holdings must submit a change of control notice to the FCA.
-The FCA approval will either take the form of a written notice in which the FCA approves (with or without conditions) the holding company reorganization or will be deemed to have been provided if 60 working days elapse after the FCA acknowledges receipt of a completed change of control notice and the FCA has not advised Holdings that (i) the change of control notice is incomplete or further information is required to complete the assessment, (ii) it proposes to approve the holding company reorganization, though the FCA may interrupt the review period for an additional 30 working days as it is completing its assessment.
+The FCA approval will either take the form of a written notice in which the FCA approves (with or without conditions) the holding company reorganization or will be deemed to have been provided if 60 working days elapse after the FCA acknowledges receipt of a completed change of control notice and the FCA has not advised Holdings that (i) the change of control notice is incomplete or further information is required to complete the assessment, (ii) it proposes to approve the holding company reorganization subject to conditions or (iii) it proposes to object to the holding company reorganization, though the FCA may interrupt the review period for an additional 30 working days as it is completing its assessment.